-Welcome to commencing Masters and Doctoral candidates with the School of Human Life Sciences at the University of Tasmania.
-The School of Human Life Sciences is a multi-disciplinary School on the Launceston Campus which offers postgraduate studies in a variety of areas ranging from chronic disease prevention and management to the neuropharmacology of pain and respiration.
+Welcome to commencing Masters and Doctoral candidates with Human Life Sciences at the University of Tasmania.
+Human Life Sciences is a multi-disciplinary program on the Launceston Campus which offers postgraduate studies in a variety of areas ranging from chronic disease prevention and management to the neuropharmacology of pain and respiration.

 Remember, academic staff and office and laboratory personnel are here to help you, so if in doubt about any issue, please ask.